enzolutions/marionette-timeline/README.md

 This example use the project <a target="_blank" href="http://enzolutions.com/projects/silex_rss_importer_image" _target="_blank" >http://enzolutions.com/projects/silex_rss_importer_image</a> as Rest Server.

-The data develired by Rest Server is list of Time Magazine Close Up images imported from <a href="_blank" href="http://lightbox.time.com/category/closeup/feed/">http://lightbox.time.com/category/closeup/feed/</a> you can check the data at <a target_"_blank" href="http://silex.7sabores.com/timeline/index.php/rest/covers">http://silex.7sabores.com/timeline/index.php/rest/covers</a>.
+The data develired by Rest Server is list of Time Magazine Close Up images imported from <a target="_blank" href="http://lightbox.time.com/category/closeup/feed/">http://lightbox.time.com/category/closeup/feed/</a> you can check the data at <a target="_blank" href="http://silex.7sabores.com/timeline/index.php/rest/covers">http://silex.7sabores.com/timeline/index.php/rest/covers</a>.

 Inside you can find how bind jQuery events with BackboneJS Routes.